skyra-project/skyra-sharp/Skyra.Docker/README.md

 Skyra currently has the following microservices that can be dockerized:

+- Lavalink
+  - Service name in docker-compose: `lavalink`
+  - Image used: `skyrabot/lavalink:latest`
 - PostgreSQL Database
   - Service name in docker-compose: `postgres`
-  - Image used: `postgres`
-- Lavalink
-  - Service name in docker-compose: `lavalink`
-  - Image used: `skyrabot/lavalink`
+  - Image used: `skyrabot/postgres:latest`
-- Graphql-Pokémon
+- GraphQL-Pokémon
   - Service name in docker-compose: `pokedex`
-  - Image used: `favware/graphql-pokemon`
+  - Image used: `favware/graphql-pokemon:latest`
 - RabbitMQ
   - Service name in docker-compose: `rabbitmq`
   - Image used: `rabbitmq:management-alpine`
 - Redis
   - Service name in docker-compose: `redis`
-  - Image used: `skyrabot/redis`
+  - Image used: `redis:alpine`
     <!-- - InfluxDB
   - Service name in docker-compose: `influxdb`
   - Image used: `skyrabot/influxdb` -->